When encountering a Blink camera flashing red, it’s natural to feel concerned about the functionality of your security device.

 If the connection is stable, the red light should stop flashing once your camera establishes a connection with the internet.

-If your Blink camera is flashing red and green lights, it usually means the camera is in setup mode.
+If your Blink camera is flashing green lights, it usually means the camera is in setup mode.
 During this process, the camera is attempting to connect to your Wi-Fi.

 Follow the prompts on the Blink app to complete the setup.
 For more information on Blink camera setup, consult their support page.